Centre for Mental Health Research

 This systematic review and meta-analysis will combine the results of quantitative studies to provide an analysis of measures of effect of the mental health harms associated with different kinds and thresholds of violence and abuse (VA), which will include types, frequency, severity and duration of VA.
 These associations will be further analysed between women and men to assess the gendered nature of violence, and in relation to other social inequalities analysis as specified above.

-A New Global Teaching and Research Partnership on Patient Involvement in Health Decisions
+A New Global Teaching and Research Partnership on Patient Inolvement in Health Decisions

 City St George's Lead: Professor Rose McCabe (PI)